Empower: Map your PLN

 Extend Activity: Mapping your PLN

-To map your PLN, use a tool such as Google Drawings, Coggle (a Google Drive app for mind mapping), or PowerPoint to create a visual diagram of the people, organizations, collectives, and others who are in your network.
-(If creating a visual diagram presents a barrier for you, you can map your PLN by creating an audio, video, or written reflection.)
+To map your PLN, use a tool such as Google Draw, Coggle, or even PowerPoint (see more Visual Organizer Tools in the Extend Toolkit), to create a visual diagram of the people, organizations, collectives, and others who are in your network.
+If creating a visual diagram presents a barrier for you, you can map your PLN by creating an audio, video, or written reflection.
+Whatever the format, be prepared to upload your work or provide a URL to its location in your response to this activity.

 - Identify a focus of your PLN.
 It could be your academic discipline or professional area, a topic on which you’ve already done some research or work, or a learning interest that you’re passionate about.

 - Place your topic somewhere on your map.
-(You might put it in the central node, but remember, you, actually, are the centre of your learning network!)
+(You might put it in the central node, but remember, you are the centre of your learning network!)

 - Identify a few people who already belong to your network as it relates to your interest or topic.
 These will be your nodes.
-They might be colleagues, influential educators, mentors, people you’ve met at conferences or events, organizations, and so on.
+They might be colleagues, influential educators, mentors, or people you’ve met at conferences or events.
+They could also be members of professional organizations.
 Then think of a few more nodes that you may not yet know personally but who you would like to include in your network.
 Who are the noted scholars or experts in your area of interest that you might follow?

-- Add details about how you interact with each of the nodes in your PLN.
+- Add details to each of the nodes in your PLN.
 Review your map and rearrange the design as you see patterns emerge.
 For example, you might indicate any of the following in the design of your diagram (e.g., by grouping, or by using different colours, symbols, or text labels):

 - Their role (e.g., educator, science researcher, blogger).